-- It’s not been scientifically confirmed what these blobby strands are — they could be either rope worm parasites or a form of intestinal debris called mucoid plaque.
+It’s not been scientifically confirmed what these blobby strands are — they could be rope worm parasites or a form of intestinal debris called mucoid plaque.

-- Rope worm, or Funis vermis, is not yet a scientifically “confirmed” parasite.
+Rope worm, or Funis vermis, is not a scientifically “confirmed” parasite.

-- Mucoid plaque is thought to be a mixture of fecal matter, toxins, mucus-like material, and lymph that gets stuck in your colon.
+Mucoid plaque is thought to be a mixture of fecal matter, lymph, mucus-like material, and toxins that gets stuck in your colon.

 Whether rope worm is a parasite or mucoid plaque isn't the issue — what’s critical is that it may be contributing to poor health.

-- You can support your health by supporting drainage, removing toxins with carbon-based binders, and clearing pathogens with antiparasitic herbs and Mimosa pudica seed.
+You can help your gut health by supporting drainage, removing toxins, and clearing pathogens.

 You might be alarmed (and a bit disgusted) to see rubbery rope-like strands appear in your stools during a parasite cleanse.
-Lots of people see them — they’re a common occurrence.
+But lots of people do see them — they’re a common occurrence.

-Many types of intestinal parasites can infect humans, including roundworms, pinworms, tapeworms, hookworms, and more.
+Many types of intestinal parasites can infect humans, including hookworms, pinworms, roundworms, tapeworms, and more.
 There's been a lively discussion of another potential intestinal inhabitant called the rope worm in recent years.

-Those ropy strands in stools, purported to be rope worm by some, are not scientifically-identified parasites.
+Those ropy strands in stools are not scientifically-identified parasites.
 Their true identity is a bit of a mystery.

 Two leading theories explain the stringy strands.
-One speculates that they're rope worm parasites.
-The other believes they're a form of intestinal debris called mucoid plaque.
+One speculates that they're "rope worm" parasites.
+The other believes they're a form of intestinal mucus debris called "mucoid plaque."

 Unfortunately, little science exists to confirm either viewpoint.

 Let’s take a closer look at this peculiar substance, including reviewing the theories and helpful suggestions to address this.

-Some people report passing rubbery, brownish-colored strands in their stools during parasite cleanses, water fasting, enemas, colonics, and other detox regimens.
+Some people report passing rubbery, brownish-colored strands in their stools during colonics, enemas, parasite cleanses, water fasting, and other detox regimens.
 This rather disturbing stringy stuff can even be up to a few feet long and even have a distinct smell.
 (1)